mnpenner/npm-packages/packages/imut-utils/README.md

 ## How big is it?

-1.2 kB minified+gzipped [apparently](https://bundlephobia.com/package/@mnpenner/imut-utils@0.1.17).
-But it's tree-shakeable; the output is ES modules.
-You shouldn't pay for what you don't use if you use a bundler.
+[1.4 kB minified+gzipped](https://bundlephobia.com/package/@mnpenner/imut-utils@0.1.23), but it's tree-shakeable; the output is ES modules.
+You shouldn't pay for what you don't use when bundled.

 ## Dependencies?